-The Report presents the results of EM&A works and the impact monitoring for the construction works of the Roadworks under the XRL project undertaken during the period of 1 to 31 July 2015.
+The Report presents the results of EM&A works and the impact monitoring for the construction works of the Roadworks under the XRL project undertaken during the period of 1 to 31 August 2015.
 The major construction activities in the reporting period included excavation and piling works in the West Kowloon Works Areas for the Roadworks.

 Impact monitoring for air quality and air-borne noise were conducted in accordance with the EM&A Manual in the reporting period.
-Two exceedances of air-borne noise Limit Levels and one exceedance of air-borne noise Action Levels were recorded in the reporting month.
+No exceedance of air-borne noise Action and Limit Levels was recorded in the reporting month.
 No exceedance of both 24-hour TSP Action and Limit Levels was recorded in the reporting month.

-For the reporting month, one environmental complaint was referred from EPD.
-The complaint has been handled in accordance with the procedures stipulated in the EM&A Manual with investigations was carried out.
+For the reporting month, no environmental complaint was referred from EPD.
+The complaint would be handled in accordance with the procedures stipulated in the EM&A Manual with investigations when receive.
 Apart from that, no warning, no summons, no prosecutions and no non-compliance were received for Roadworks in the reporting month.